-Some children have more than one type of SEND.
-We welcome children with any of the above types of SEND who have applied for a place.
-If a child has complex needs, we consider admissions on a case-by-case basis (through an Educational Health and Care plan consultation).
+Some pupils have more than one type of SEND.
+We welcome pupils with any of the above types of SEND who have applied for a place.
+If a pupil has complex needs, we consider admissions on a case-by-case basis (through an Educational Health and Care plan consultation).
 For more information on this, please contact our SENDCo, Becky Underwood.